tldr-pages/tldr/pages/common/git-stash.md

 `git stash apply {{optional_stash_name_or_commit}}`

-- Apply a stash (default is stash@{0}), and remove it from the list if applying doesn't cause conflicts:
+- Apply a stash (default is stash@{0}), and remove it from the stash list if applying doesn't cause conflicts:

 `git stash pop {{optional_stash_name}}`